sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

 Try it out: change the question to `"what's the street address for the Anyco insurance company?"` and see what you get.

-You can also natural-language methods such as Question in JSON, or in Sensible Instruct, Sensible's visual authoring tool.
+You can wrtie natural-language methods such as Question in JSON, or in Sensible Instruct, Sensible's visual authoring tool.
 For more information about Sensible Instruct, see [Get started with AI-powered extractions](doc:getting-started-ai).

 Natural-language methods, such as Sensible's Question method or the GPT-4 powered NLP Table method, can run up against limitations with highly complex document formatting, or layouts.
 In such cases, combine natural-language methods with layout-based methods in the same document extraction configuration.